Social media allows you to reach out to a wider range of audience.

 Every day, a large number of new customers will provide real-time feedback, likes, and comments.
 You can gain useful information from a deluge of user-generated material, testimonials, and reviews about your products and services.

-Marketers on top social media platforms strive to advertise their products and services so that they can increase brand awareness resulting in increased conversions and better revenue.
+Marketers on top social media platforms strive to make different types of social media content & advertise their products and services so that they can increase brand awareness resulting in increased conversions and better revenue.
 Consumers continue to participate in many ways after following a business on social media.
 91% will go to the business’s website or app, 89% will buy from the brand, and 85% will tell a family or friend about it.

 The game, however, is not that simple.
 Many brands struggle to create interesting content and reach their target audiences.